prasannapunaati/ARTryOn/README.md

     Node.js
     MongoDB

-Contributing
+# Contributing

 Contributions to this project are welcome!
 To contribute, please fork the repository and submit a pull request with your proposed changes.
 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 See the LICENSE file for more information.